rundeck/docs/docs/learning/howto/configuring-windows-nodes.md

     <br><br>![Create Project](@assets/img/howto-winnode-createproject.png)<br><br>
 1. Go to the Default Node Executor tab and then select **WinRM Node Executor Python**.
 It may be necessary to set the Python interpreter textbox to `python3` interpreter as the command/path.
     <br><br>![Node Executor](@assets/img/howto-winnode-nodeexec.png)<br><br>
 1. Go to the **Default File Copier** tab and select the **WinRM Python File Copier**.
-Similar to the previous step, it's it may be necessary to define the Python interpreter textbox as `python3` interpreter for the command/path.
+Similar to the previous step, it may be necessary to define the Python interpreter textbox as `python3` interpreter for the command/path.
     <br><br>![File Copier](@assets/img/howto-winnode-filecopy.png)<br><br>
 1. Click on the **Create** button.